Numeric keypad

 The arrangement of digits on numeric keypads with the -- keys two rows above the -- keys is derived from calculators and cash registers.
 It is notably different from the layout of telephone Touch-Tone keypads which have the -- keys on top and -- keys on the third row.

 Numeric keypads are useful for entering long sequences of numbers quickly, such as in spreadsheets, financial/accounting programs, and calculators.
 Input in this style is similar to a calculator or adding machine.
+Similarly to how the and keys on a QWERTY keyboard have raised bars or dots to aid finger placement for touch typists, the key on a numeric keypad may have its own raised bar to assist in entering numbers and calculations by touch.
+Typically, the middle finger of the right hand will be placed on the key, with the index finger on the key and the ring finger on the key.